-In this post, we’ll explore how to determine your company’s approach to leave policies, additional considerations, and adding important details such as waiting periods for accruing and using leave.
+In this post, we’ll explore how to determine your company’s approach to leave policies, additional considerations, and some important details to include.

 Creating Your Company Policies

-- Vacation days - The Fair Labor Standards Act (FLSA) has no law that requires paid time off for vacation.
-However, some states or cities may have different requirements.
-And offering additional PTO is a great way to recruit talent and keep your employees from burning out.
+- Vacation days - There is no law under which employers are mandated to provide paid vacation to their employees.
+However, some state or city laws may apply, and have requirements around carryover or payout of accrued, unused vacation upon termination, for instance.
+Of course, offering additional PTO is a great way to recruit talent and keep your employees from burning out.

 Pinning Down the Details